 The City of Austin may also combine districts to encourage multiple uses in a single development.
 In this case, when reviewing the zoning chart, you’ll see a series of codes like ‘CS-MU’ which indicate that the zone is designated for commercial services, but mixed uses (such as residential) are also permitted.

-There are a variety of combining zoning districts you may encounter in Austin, but the three most notable are Conditional Overlays (CO), Mixed Use (MU) and Capitol View Corridor (CVC).
+There is a variety of combining zoning districts you may encounter in Austin, but the three most notable are Conditional Overlays (CO), Mixed Use (MU), and Capitol View Corridor (CVC).

 The full list and descriptions of the Combining Zoning Districts can be found on the City’s website.